Home Depot, Inc.

 —————

-Note: Fiscal 2025 and fiscal 2023 include 52 weeks.
-Fiscal 2024 includes 53 weeks.
-Certain percentages may not sum to totals due to rounding.
+Note: Certain percentages may not sum to totals due to rounding.

 —————

-(2)Customer transactions and average ticket measures do not include results from HD Supply or SRS (including GMS).
+(1)Customer transactions and average ticket measures do not include results from HD Supply or SRS.

 Sales

-Online sales represented 15.9% of net sales during fiscal 2025 and increased by 8.7% compared to fiscal 2024.
-Calculated on a comparable week basis relative to fiscal 2024, online sales increased by 10.4%.
-Online sales consist of sales of products generated through websites and mobile applications and does not include results from HD Supply or SRS (including GMS).
+Online sales represented 16.5% of net sales during the first quarter of fiscal 2026 and increased by 10.5% compared to the first quarter of fiscal 2025.
+Online sales consist of sales of products generated through websites and mobile applications and does not include results from HD Supply or SRS.

-A stronger U.S. dollar compared to fiscal 2024 negatively impacted net sales by $307 million in fiscal 2025.
+A weaker U.S. dollar compared to the first quarter of fiscal 2025 positively impacted net sales by $220 million during the first quarter of fiscal 2026.

 Comparable Sales.
 Comparable sales is a measure that highlights the performance of our existing locations and websites by measuring the change in net sales for a period over the comparable prior period of equivalent length.
 Comparable sales includes sales at locations, physical and online, open greater than 52 weeks (including remodels and relocations) and excludes closed stores.
 Acquisitions are typically included in comparable sales after they have been owned for more than 52 weeks.
-For our calculation of comparable sales in fiscal 2025, we compare weeks 1 through 52 in fiscal 2025 against weeks 2 through 53 in fiscal 2024.
 Comparable sales is intended only as supplemental information and is not a substitute for net sales presented in accordance with GAAP.
 The method of calculating comparable sales varies across the retail industry.
 As a result, our method of calculating comparable sales may not be the same as similarly titled measures reported by other companies.

-Total comparable sales increased 0.3% in fiscal 2025, primarily reflecting a 1.4% increase in comparable average ticket, partially offset by a 1.0% decrease in comparable customer transactions compared to fiscal 2024.
-Our comparable sales results reflect customer engagement with smaller home improvement projects, which was offset by the impact of continued macroeconomic uncertainties and other macroeconomic factors, including a persisting high interest rate environment, that continue to pressure broader home improvement demand.
+Total comparable sales for the first quarter of fiscal 2026 increased 0.6%, primarily reflecting a 2.2% increase in comparable average ticket, partially offset by a 1.3% decrease in comparable customer transactions compared to the first quarter of fiscal 2025.
+Foreign exchange rates positively impacted comparable sales by approximately 55 basis points for the first quarter of fiscal 2026.
+Our comparable sales results reflect customer engagement with smaller home improvement projects, despite the impact of consumer uncertainty and housing affordability pressure on home improvement demand.

 Gross Profit